Watts Phillips: Charges of plagiarism

 There were many similarities between The Dead Heart and A Tale of Two Cities, and there was talk of plagiarism.
-However, the drama critic for The Athenaeum, Joseph Knight, revealed that Benjamin Webster had read the play to a few friends in Brighton in 1857.
-Charles Dickens was in attendance, while he was performing in an amateur production of The Frozen Deep, by Wilkie Collins.
+However, the drama critic for The Athenaeum, Joseph Knight, revealed that Webster had read the play to a few friends in Brighton in 1857.
+Dickens was in attendance, while he was performing in an amateur production of The Frozen Deep, by Wilkie Collins.

 When a dramatisation of A Tale of Two Cities was mounted at the Lyceum by Madame Celeste in January 1860, Phillips' friend, Mr. Coleman, wrote, "society divided itself into two factions – the Celestites and Dickensites, the Websterites and Phillipsites.
 Then came accusations and recriminations as to coincidences and plagiarisms, and bad blood arose on both sides."
 Phillips, who was unaware at the time that Dickens was familiar with his play, was devastated by the situation, writing to Webster that he found it "very heartbreaking."
 The rancour eventually dissipated: while in London in 1865, Phillips met Dickens who invited him to a Theatrical Fund Dinner.

 Later career

 After the success of The Dead Heart, Phillips became a very popular playwright, although often to mixed critical reviews.
 He wrote profusely and in 1861 had plays scheduled to appear at the Olympic Theatre, St James's Theatre, the Adelphi Theatre and Drury Lane.

 A first novel, The Honour of the Family, was serialised in Town Talk (1862) and afterwards dramatised as Amos Clark.
-Phillips contributed several serialised novels to The Family Herald, London Journal, and other periodicals under the name Fairfax Balfour.
+Phillips contributed several serialised novels to the Family Herald, The London Journal, and other periodicals under the name Fairfax Balfour.

 Circumstances turned against him – in the form of illness or bankruptcy of managers, unavailability of actors or theatres, unfounded charges that he took his plots from French originals, the public taste for 'sensation' drama – and he began to experience disappointments.
 By 1865, he had ten plays in circulation, but not produced.
 Theodora was staged in 1866 to a disheartening reception.

 His fortunes improved and in 1869 he had four plays in performance at the same time.
 Two more were produced in 1870, both failures.
-In 1870 he returned to London to supervise rehearsals for his play On the Jury, which proved to be one of his successes, followed by the well-received Amos Clark, and finally, a successful revival of Lost in London.
+In 1870, he returned to London to supervise rehearsals for his play On the Jury, which proved to be one of his successes, followed by the well-received Amos Clark, and finally, a successful revival of Lost in London.

-A revival of The Dead Heart was staged to great acclaim by Henry Irving at the Lyceum in 1893.
+A revival of The Dead Heart was staged to great acclaim by Henry Irving at the Lyceum in 1889.